Sarotti-Lab/ML_J_DP4/README.md

  ### Technical requirements

-**1) The output files:** must be named following the next convention: number_*.log or .out, where number identifies the ith isomer, ranging from 1 to N (where N is the number of candidate isomers under study).
+**1) The output files:** must be named following the following convention: number_*.log or .out, where number identifies the ith isomer, ranging from 1 to N (where N is the number of candidate isomers under study).
 For example:

        1_NewNatProd_c01.log (Conformer 1 of isomer 1 of a compound named NewNatProd)